GaiaNet-AI/docs/docs/whitepaper.md

   <meta http-equiv="refresh" content="0; url=https://whitepaper.gaianet.ai/?ref=docs" />
 </Head>

-You are being redirected to the [GaiaNet Whitepaper](https://whitepaper.gaianet.ai/?ref=docs).
+You are being redirected to the [Gaia Whitepaper](https://whitepaper.gaianet.ai/?ref=docs).
 Click the link if you are not redirected.